Joint Mortgage In Canada: Should You Get One?

 A Falling Out Between Joint Partners

-Whether you’re married or just friends, relationships end.
-Dealing with the end of a relationship and a shared mortgage will be difficult for many reasons.
-The house will need to be sold or the mortgage refinanced under one name.
-And one person needs to be able to afford the mortgage on their own.
+If your relationship with the joint owner fails — whether it’s a divorce or falling out with a friend — dealing with a shared mortgage will be difficult.
+The house will need to be sold and the proceeds split.
+Or, the mortgage must be refinanced under one name, in which case the remaining borrower needs to be able to afford the mortgage on their own.

 One Person Loses Their Job

 The original arrangement is dependent on both parties maintaining an adequate income to afford the combined mortgage.
 But if one person loses their job, this could be a major issue when it comes to paying the mortgage on time.
-If the person still employed cannot cover the other person’s portion of the mortgage, the house may need to be sold to avoid mortgage default.
+If the person still employed cannot cover the other person’s portion of the mortgage, aggressive steps need to be taken to avoid mortgage default.

 Is A Joint Mortgage The Right Option For You?